cortex-lab/Suite2P/registers2p/Readme.md

 ---

 ### 4. Detect ROI overlap ###
-- In "ROIs panel" above image window 2 decide on proportion of pixel overlap you require (this is calculated from the ROIs in dataset 1, i.e. if an ROI from dataset 2 covers all pixels in the ROI from dataset 1 then this corresponds to 100% overlap).
+- In "ROIs" panel above image window 2 decide on proportion of pixel overlap you require (this is calculated from the ROIs in dataset 1, i.e. if an ROI from dataset 2 covers all pixels in the ROI from dataset 1 then this corresponds to 100% overlap).
 - Click "Detect overlap".
 - Manually curate overlap states of ROIs by clicking them (see sections 1 & 2) in ROI display (right).
 NB can use O to toggle cursor mirroring on the two displays (actual cursor position on either display will also be displayed on the other display as a blue circle).
 - Clicking "Reset" will reset all ROI overlap states to non-overlapping.